 Stop and add softened butter cut up into slices.
 Mix on medium-low for 2.5 minutes.
 Scrape down hook and bowl.
-Mix 2.5 minutes more on medium-low.
+Continue mixing until until the dough forms into a tight elastic ball.

-On a flour dusted work surface, flatten dough & shape into a 12" square.
+On a floured counter, flatten dough & shape into a 12" square.
 Let rest 10 minutes.